Midterms 2022: 4 experts on the effects of voter intimidation laws, widespread mail-in voting – and what makes a winner

 Bertrall Ross, University of Virginia

 For many Black and Latino voters, the 2022 midterm elections have been remarkable for what did not happen.
-Threats of voter intimidation appeared overblown, and attempts to suppress Black and Latino turnout didn’t seem to work – at least not that we know of as polls closed on Election Day.
+Threats of voter intimidation appeared overblown and attempt to suppress Black and Latino turnout didn’t seem to work – at least not that we know of as polls closed on Election Day.

 Misinformation that targets minority voters is nothing new.
 But a rash of new state election laws triggered widespread anxiety among civil rights advocates over the potential consequences for showing up at the polls.